crgdb/gdb-7.11-patches/README.md

 Summary
 -------

-Patches are presented which restore objective-c language support on all operating systems.
+Restore objective-c language support.

+Enable TUI mode (with built-in readline).

-These patches are relative to the head of the gdb-7.11-branch.
+Relative to the head of the gdb-7.11-branch.

 Impact
 ------

-These changes impact only objective-c language mode.
+Objective-c language mode

+TUI mode

+All operating systems

 Description